gilmerperez/kingdom-movement/SpecificationSheet.md

   - Overview of memberships, kitchen menu, schedules, collaborations, CTAs linking to dedicated pages.

+  - WHO WE ARE (Component):
+  - - Description that talks about how KNGDM MVMNT isn't just a gym, its a community where people can come and get trained by certified and high level coaches whose only motive is to make you the best athlete possible.
+Talk about access to our ammenities, like wodify a state of the art training library; journal, planner and daily workout tracker that does everything from recording your workout results to helping you keep track of your nutrition.
+First side by side, on smaller screens they stack

+  - WHY CHOOSE US (Component):
+  - - Picture with dark and blurred as background
+  - - Each card is a reason why to join us, it shows a heading, then quick text description
+  - - Why crossfit
+  - - Elite level coaches
+  - - Personal training
+  - - Nutrition services
+  - - Weightlifting and open gym
+  - - Fun environment

+  - Skinny banner with cool black and white picture
+  - BUILT FOR GLORY — BORN TO MOVE
+  - Cool animation as you scroll up and down?

 - **Membership Page:**

   - Lists different membership tiers with benefits.